Go to the Application Forms section below.

 2. Complete the "Pack 40 specific forms" --

 Q. How old do you have to be to join Cub Scouts?

 Boys in grades 1-5 (ages 6 – 10) may join.

 Q. What does Cub Scouting offer my son?

 Cub Scouting offers a variety of fun activities aimed at building character, personal fitness, practical skills and experiencing the outdoors.
-Pack 40 is a well established pack, originating in the 1940s.
+Pack 40 is a well established pack, formed in 1948.

 Q. What are the responsibilities of the parent?